alanquintero/google-geochart/README.md

 • You can select between Region and State

 • You can click to highlight/unhighlighted Regions/States

+• You can change the colors of the Map (background, region/state, on-click)

+• You can Print the Map

 Working Example: http://google-geochart.us-west-2.elasticbeanstalk.com/